Skip to footer

 Closing Thoughts

-Understanding all the variations of blankets and sheets can be confusing and frustrating.
-Since there are so many options, it's hard to know where to start.
-We hope this guide has helped you in your endeavor.
-From sizing to storing, we are here for you!
-For any further assistance, feel free to contact our friendly customer service by emailing info@ridingwarehouse.com or by calling 1-800-620-9145.
-Have a great ride!
+Understanding all the variations between the types of horse blankets and sheets - as well as their deniers, features, and sizing - can be confusing.
+We hope this guide has helped you in your endeavor to narrow down the options, so you can choose the best blanket for you and your horse (frustration-free)!
+From sizing to storing, Riding Warehouse is here to supply the knowledge on how to properly do all things blankets.
+For further assistance, feel free to contact our friendly customer service team by emailing info@ridingwarehouse.com or calling 1-800-620-9145.
+Happy blanketing!

 Further Reading

 We understand that you may want to do more research on blanketing and related topics.
-That's why we compiled some great sources so that you can take a deeper dive!
+That's why we compiled some great sources, so you can take a deeper dive!